 (b) an Editor of Maryland Birdlife, the journal of the Maryland Ornithological Society;

 (c) an Editor of Maryland Yellowthroat, the bimonthly newsletter of the Maryland Ornithological Society; and

 (d) other administrative officers who may be appointed as the need arises.

 Section 1.
-The Board of Directors shall consist of the elected officers of the Society, the Directors elected by the Chapters (including Chapter President), chairmen of standing committees, the Editors of Maryland Birdlife and Maryland Yellowthroat, and the immediate Past President.
-The Executive Secretary shall serve as a nonvoting member.
+The Board of Directors shall consist of: the elected officers of the Society; the Directors elected by the Chapters (including Chapter Presidents); chairs of standing committees; the Editors of Maryland Birdlife and Maryland Yellowthroat; and the immediate Past President.
+The Executive Secretary and other administrative officers shall serve as a nonvoting members.
 No individual shall have more than one vote.

 Section 2.
 The Board of Directors shall constitute the managing board of the Society; as such it shall have the power and authority to carry out policies of the Society, as determined at annual meetings, and to conduct the business of the Society.

 Section 3.
-The Board of Directors, whose terms are coincident with the membership year, shall have a minimum of four meetings each year.
-At its initial meeting, the Board of Directors shall organize for the year; elect the required members of the Nominating Committee, as designated in Article V, Section 1; initiate plans for the location and date of the next annual meeting; and transact such business as lawfully may be brought before the meeting.
-At a board meeting prior to the annual meeting and the end of the fiscal year, the Board of Directors shall adopt a budget for the next fiscal year; receive and act on reports of its Officers and Committees for the current and preceding years; and prepare its report and recommendations for presentation to the membership at the annual meeting.
-At its concluding meeting, the Board of Directors shall take care of any unfinished business.
+The Board of Directors, whose terms are coincident with the membership year (September 1 to August 31), shall have a minimum of four meetings each year.
+At its first meeting of the membership year, the Board of Directors shall organize for the year; initiate plans for the next annual election; and transact such business as lawfully may be brought before the meeting.
+At a board meeting prior to the annual election and the end of the fiscal year, the Board of Directors shall adopt a budget for the next fiscal year; receive and act on reports of its Officers and Committees for the current and preceding years; and prepare its report and recommendations for presentation to the membership prior to the annual election.
+At its final meeting of the membership year, after the annual election, the Board of Directors shall take care of any unfinished business.

 Section 7.
 Any vacancy occurring on the Board of Directors shall be filled in the following manner: